De-Os/TravelAnchors/README.md

 Craft -> place -> give it a name -> lock -> use!

 Actions:
+* Right-click with block: set block's texture for anchor
-* Right-click with empty hand: opens GUI with name change and lock button
+* Right-click: opens GUI with name change
 * Shift+Right-click with empty hand: unlocks
-* Right-click with block: set block's texture for anchor
 * When standing on anchor, explore nearby anchors and teleport on them by just right-click.
 Jump and shift also supported for elevator purposes

 ### Travel Staff